Insurgency in Balochistan: Fifth conflict, 2004–present

 In the aftermath of Akbar Bugti's killing, support for the insurgency surged with a large amount of support coming from Balochistan's burgeoning middle class.
 US-based exiled Baloch journalist and newspaper editor Malik Siraj Akbar writes that the ongoing Baloch resistance has created "serious challenges" for the Pakistan government, "unlike the past resistance movements", because it has lasted longer than previous insurgencies, has greater breadth—including the entire province "from rural mountainous regions to the city centers", involves Baloch women and children at "regular protest rallies", and has drawn more international attention—including a 2012 hearing by the US Congress.
 Islamabad has accused its neighbour India of supporting the insurgency in Balochistan.
 However infighting between insurgent groups as of late 2014 has weakened the movement.
 On 23 November Chinese Consulate was attacked by BLA fighters.

+In a 2014 article titled "The End of Pakistan's Baloch Insurgency?", Baloch analyst Malik Siraj Akbar reported that Baloch militants had begun killing their own commanders.
+However, Akbar called anger towards provincial Chief Minister Abdul Malik Baloch "growing and often uncontrollable".

 As of 2018, the Pakistani state was using Islamist militants to defeat Balochi separatists.
 Academics and journalists in the United States have been approached by Pakistani Inter-Services Intelligence spies, who threatened them not to speak about the insurgency in Balochistan, as well as human rights abuses by the Pakistani Army or else their family would be harmed.

+On 16 January 2025, Maulana Fazlur Rehman of Jamiat Ulema-e-Islam (F) told the Pakistan National Assembly that the government had entirely lost its authority in parts of Balochistan, where, he claimed, the national anthem could not be sung and the flag could not be hoisted in some schools.